IBM-Cloud/vpc-transit/README.md

 ![image](images/vpc-transit-dns-vpe.svg)

 # VPN as an alternative to the Direct Link Simulation
-The tutorials are all about direct link so if you are following the tutorial ignore this section on VPN.

 It is possible to replace the direct link simulation with VPN Gateways using the following configuration.

 ![image](images/vpc-transit-vpn-zones.svg)